 Compare with some of the reels on this list, the clearwater is a bit on the pricey side.
 But it does come with a much better warranty.

-Click and pawl reels
+The best click and pawl trout fly reels

-Click and pawl fly reels lack a sophisticated drag, instead they use a clicker that clicks against the teeth of an internal gear which creates some drag.
-They are very simple, somewhat elegant and most certainly reliable.
+Click and pawl fly reels lack a sophisticated drag, instead, they use a clicker that clicks against the teeth of an internal gear which creates some drag.
+They are very simple, somewhat elegant, and most certainly reliable.

 I will say, click and pawl reels are favored by traditionalists and sports anglers.
 They are less forgiving then a modern drag, but at the same time they give the angler more control over the fight.
 All that is slowing a running fish is the tiny clicker and your palm.
 It is a more direct way of fishing.